 Paranormal and Supernatural Activity in Real Life

-Our blended learning process starts with a readiness-to-learn assessment, in which both the learner and teacher spot any potential roadblocks to learning.
+Our blended learning process starts with a readiness-to-learn assessment, in which both the learner and teacher spot potential roadblocks to learning.
 This process includes a poll of beliefs.
 Our research shows there is a wide range of beliefs about the subject of a higher power.

 Our poll shows about 60% of all participants believe in a higher power.
 Most of those who have imaginary friend also believe in Angels and demons.